Globular weak $\omega$-categories as models of a type theory

 \section{The syntactic categories associated to $\CaTT$}

-This section is dedicated to the study of the category $\Syn{\CaTT}$ its categorical properties of the theory $\CaTT$.
+This section is dedicated to the study of the syntactic category $\Syn{\CaTT}$.
 We have shown in Theorem~\ref{thm:ps-are-ps} that the subcategory $\Syn{\ps}$ of the syntactic category $\Syn{\Glob}$ is equivalent to the category $\COH_0$.
-We now show that adding the term constructors $\cohop$ and $\coh$ allow us to recover exactly the missing pieces of information to get weak $\omega$-categories, and more precisely, we exhibit a subcategory $\Syn{\ps,\infty}$ of the category $\Syn{\CaTT}$ which is equivalent to the cat-coherator $\op{\COH_\infty}$.
+We now show that adding the term constructors $\cohop$ and $\coh$ allow us to recover exactly the missing pieces of information to obtain weak $\omega$-categories: we exhibit a subcategory $\Syn{\ps,\infty}$ of the category $\Syn{\CaTT}$ which is equivalent to the cat-coherator $\op{\COH_\infty}$.

-\subsection{A filtration in $\Syn{\CaTT}$}
+\subsection{A filtration in $\Syn{\CaTT}$.}

 We consider the full subcategory $\Syn{\ps,\infty}$ of $\Syn{\CaTT}$, whose objects are ps-contexts.
-Our objective is to exhibit this category as a colimit of the form
+Our aim is to exhibit this category as a colimit of the form

-that reproduces the iterative construction of $\COH_\infty$ as a colimit of the $\COH_n$ in the Grothendieck-Maltsiniotis definition of weak $\omega$-categories.
+that mimics the iterative construction of $\COH_\infty$ as a colimit of the $\COH_n$ in the Grothendieck-Maltsiniotis definition of weak $\omega$-categories.

-\paragraph{Coherence depth.} We introduce the notion of \emph{coherence depth} of a term, type or substitution in order to construct the categories $\Syn{ps,n}$..
-Note that this definition is distinct from the one of depth that we have introduced in \secr{catt} for syntactic reasoning.
-Note that the coherence depth is not intrinsic of the syntax, and depends on the typing, since to establish the coherence depth of a variable, one needs to provide its type.
+\paragraph{Coherence depth.} We introduce the notion of \emph{coherence depth} of a term, type or substitution in order to construct the categories $\Syn{\ps,n}$.
+It is defined inductively by

+Note that this definition is distinct from the one of depth that we have introduced in \secr{catt} for reasoning on syntax.

-We define the category $\Syn{\ps,n}$ to be the subcategory of $\Syn{\ps,\infty}$ that has the same objects as the category $\Syn{\ps,\infty}$ and whose morphisms are substitutions of coherence depth bounded by $n$.
-Note that in the case $n=0$, the substitutions of coherence depth $0$ are the substitution containing only variables, and thus they are exactly the substitutions of $\Syn{Glob}$, hence we get that the category $\Syn{\ps,0}$ is the category $\Syn{\ps}$.
-We can sum up the situation with the following diagram
+\paragraph{The filtration.} We define the category $\Syn{\ps,n}$ to be the graph that has the same objects as the category $\Syn{\ps,\infty}$ and whose morphisms are substitutions of coherence depth at most $n$. \Cref{lemma:bounded-cd} shows that this is actually a subcategory of $\Syn{\ps,\infty}$.
+Note that in the case $n=0$, the substitutions of coherence depth $0$ are the substitutions containing only variables, and thus they are exactly the substitutions of $\Syn{\Glob}$, \ie